michelfernandez/cove/site/content/english/features-business.md

 {{% content class="no-bottom-padding" %}}
 {{% heading %}}
-# The right on-board <br class="hide-for-mobile">for every signature standard
+# Organisation-wide implementation <br class="hide-for-mobile">is simple and fast
 Choose the optimal on-boarding process for your organization.<br class="hide-for-mobile">
 Choose the onboarding process that fits your requirements for legal weight or the desired signature standard.```
 {{% /heading %}}